mswiseman/hemp_survey/README.md

 mylist <- vector("list", length(maptype))
 num <- 0

-#for whatever reason I needed to uninstall and reinstall ggmap here... if you get an 'Error in gzfile(file, "rb") : cannot open the connection' then you may need to do the same.
+# for whatever reason I needed to uninstall and reinstall ggmap here... if you get an 'Error in gzfile(file, "rb") : cannot open the connection' then you may need to do the same.
 Uncomment the next three lines if you need to do this.

+#detach('package:ggmap', unload=TRUE)
 #remove.packages("ggmap")
-#install.packages("ggmap")
+#devtools::install_github("dkahle/ggmap")
 #library(ggmap)

 # Previewing different basemaps with our data.